Thailand’s wonderful capital Bangkok, officially known also Krung Thep, is also called the City of angels.

 Booking Bangkok Hostels

 As we mentioned earlier, Thailand is a hot destination all through the year.
 Hence, it is highly recommended to book a hostel well before your arrival in Bangkok.
 Best hostels in Bangkok for backpackers generally offer a host of freebies including WiFi Internet access and giant screen TVs.

 Before booking online, check whether the preferred hostel offers certain facilities.

-Visit multiple websites to explore the best rates.
-Often, some websites offer the same hostel at cheaper rates over other competitors.
+- Visit multiple websites to explore the best rates.
+Often, some websites offer the same hostel at cheaper rates than other competitors.